gasparian/telemetry-monitor/README.md

 In order to work with custom-formatted data, change implementation of `parseData()` methods in `./client/js/data_processors.js`.

 ### Controls
- - `Choose file` - is for file uploading;
+ - `Choose file` - is for file uploading
- - `play/stop` buttons are for animation of the finished ride (when the socket is closed);
+ - `play/stop` buttons are for animation of the finished ride (when the socket is closed)
- - `Socket` button opens and closes web-socket connetction with the embedded server (see server address input in the middle);
+ - `Socket` button opens and closes web-socket connetction with the embedded server (see server address input in the middle)
- - `Download` - is for downloading parsed data to the local machine;
+ - `Download` - is for downloading parsed data to the local machine
- - `Upload` - to upload a `*.yaml` config file to the server;
+ - `Upload` - to upload a `*.yaml` config file to the server
- - use slider to choose a batch size for visualization;
+ - use slider to choose a batch size for visualization

 ### To do:
  - First order:
-     - make data parser for custom data --> look at the processing from `ins` repo;
+     - make data parser for custom data --> look at the processing from `ins` repo
  - Second order:
-     - fix small delay at start of data transfer through web-socket;
+     - fix small delay at start of data transfer through web-socket
-     - fix classes and ids mess in layout and styles;
+     - fix classes and ids mess in layout and styles
-     - work with graphs' zooming/panning - smth wrong on large files;
+     - work with graphs' zooming/panning - smth wrong on large files
-     - add configurable plots (smth like plus sign...) == components?;
+     - add configurable plots (smth like plus sign...) == components?
-     - charts.js --> D3.js (?);
+     - charts.js --> D3.js (?)

 ### Running client locally
 Install dependencies: